vaclavhanzl/prak/README.md

 There are many ways to do it and the sites above document them very well.
 But you may just follow our step-by-step guides below.
-## Details of Linux installation
-Things happen too fast in the python world for apt package managers to keep up.
-So you most likely want a special package manager just for python, and there are really great tools to choose from.

-For scientific work, **conda** package manager might be better than **pip**.
-In the conda world, there are still many options.
-You likely do not want the huge Anaconda but rather the more free and modular conda forge.
-To get it working, you still have multiple options from which [**mambaforge**](https://mamba.readthedocs.io/en/latest/installation.html) (faster conda) looks quite good.
-With this general guidance, it is now easy to google your way.

-Big part of pytorch installation complexity stems from the CUDA GPU drivers installation.
-If you do not plan training big neural networks or do not have a decent GPU, you may very well use pytorch just on the CPU. **Prak** only uses CPU for phone alignment and even acoustic model can be reasonably trained on just the CPU.